Why is it good for donors?

 What types of gifts are accepted by PCFL?

 Gifts by check, credit card, and wire transfer, as well as gifts of stock are accepted.
 Legacies and certain gifts of real property (land) are also eligible for UK tax relief.

 Will my company match my gift through the Gift Aid Declaration?

 If your employer matches gifts to UK charities, your gift should be matched.

 Does a gift I make jointly with someone else qualify for Gift Aid?

-Yes, but you must tell the charity how much is from each of you, and you each need to sign a separate Gift Aid form if the whole amount is to qualify.
+Yes, but you must tell the charity how much is from each of you, and you each need to sign a separate Gift Aid Declaration Form if the whole amount is to qualify.

 What happens after I give?